Anchorsify/Anchorsify.github.io/_pages/u_1point.md

 *Upgrades Into: Endless Energy*

 ##### Killing Intent
 You have what it takes to end a person's life.
 Even if you personally would choose not to, it's not because you lack the capacity.
 Something about you gives that away, that killer's instinct having seeped into your very chakra.
-Whenever you inflict a wound upon someone, you and your victim roll 1d20+XP/100, with +1 to your roll for every previous wound you've inflicted in that battle.
+Whenever you inflict a wound upon someone, you and your victim roll 1d20+XP/100.
+You get +1 to your roll for every previous attack you've made which has wounded somone in the battle.
 If they fail, they receive a Stun with a severity of how much you beat their roll by, to a maximum of 15.

 ##### Lightfoot
 You've always been talented at sneaking and hiding in almost any and all places.
 Whether a dark shadow or henge'd as a tissue box in a room, you know how make your presence scarce.
 You have a +3 bonus to Stealth rolls, and the speed of your Hide action is reduced by 3.
 You can move when in Stealth 2 without lowering the level of your stealth.